ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 ### Event FIFO and Timestamp Events

 The Event System provides a global timebase to attach timestamps to collected data and performed actions.
-The time stamping system consists of a 32-bit timestamp event counter and a 32-bit seconds counter.
+The time stamping system provides a 32-bit timestamp event counter and a 32-bit seconds counter.
 The timestamp event counter either counts received timestamp counter clock events or runs freely with a clock derived from the event clock.
 The event counter is also able to run on a clock provided on a distributed bus bit.
+When an event is received, the timestamp counters are latched and stored in an event FIFO.
+This way, a software driver can pick up the exact timestamp when the event was received and attach it to data, for example to an EPICS record timestamp.

 ### Event Log

+To debug or monitor the timing system performance, an event log facility is provided.
 Up to 512 events with timestamping information can be stored in the event log.
 The log is implemented as a ring buffer and is accessible as a memory region.
 Logging events can be stopped by an event or software.